 This limitation is not documented in the ExtremeWare 6.2.2 Software User Guide.

-You can no longer delete a domain if that domain is active (1-A7RPG).
+You can no longer modify the configuration of any control VLAN if the domain is active (1-A7RPG).

 This limitation is not documented in the ExtremeWare 6.2.2 Software User Guide.